tgharold/Lussatite.FeatureManagement/README.md

 Target: .NET Core 3.1 (also compatible with .NET 5+)

+- `ClaimsPrincipalSessionManager`: A read-only `ISessionManager` implementation using "feature_flag" claims on a `ClaimsPrincipal`.
-- `ConfigurationValueSessionManager`: A read-only ISessionManager implementation that uses `IConfiguration` to obtain its values.
+- `ConfigurationValueSessionManager`: A read-only `ISessionManager` implementation that uses `IConfiguration`.
-- `SqlSessionManager`: A read-only ISessionManager implementation that uses a user-provided `DbCommand` to obtain its values.
+- `SqlSessionManager`: A read-only `ISessionManager` implementation that uses a user-provided `DbCommand`.

 ### Lussatite.FeatureManagement.SessionManagers.Framework:

 Target: .NET Framework 4.8

+- `ClaimsPrincipalSessionManager`: A read-only `ISessionManager` implementation using "feature_flag" claims on a `ClaimsPrincipal`.
-- `ConfigurationValueSessionManager`: A read-only ISessionManager implementation that uses the .NET Framework static class `ConfigurationManager` to obtain its values.
+- `ConfigurationValueSessionManager`: A read-only `ISessionManager` implementation that uses the .NET Framework static class `ConfigurationManager`.
-- `SqlSessionManager`: A read-only ISessionManager implementation that uses a user-provided `DbCommand` to obtain its values.
+- `SqlSessionManager`: A read-only `ISessionManager` implementation that uses a user-provided `DbCommand`.

 ## Build Status